Department of Art & Digital Media

 Because of our location in the Hudson Valley, less than two hours away from New York City and the Berkshires, the Department is able to take advantage of the many talented professionals living nearby and eager to share their experiences with students in public lectures or the class room.
 Field trips to some of the most important venues for global art are only a short bus or train ride away.

-With a combination of a strong foundation and advanced study, along with extraordinary opportunities, the graduates of the Department of Art and Art History have an excellent record of success in both graduate school and in their careers.
+With a combination of a strong foundation and advanced study, along with extraordinary opportunities, the graduates of the Department of Art and Digital Media have an excellent record of success in both graduate school and in their careers.